 Dr. Longfield has also co-edited The Secularization of the Academy, a collection of essays addressing the history of religion and higher education.
 His current research and publications focus on the history of church conflict and twentieth-century denominational history.

-Seminary Pastor to Students / Assistant Professor of Ministry
+Seminary Pastor to Students / Associate Professor of Ministry

 DMin, Gordon-Conwell Theological Seminary